Brody Stevens: Career

 Stevens was also a frequent podcast guest.
 He regularly appeared on podcasts produced by Brian Redban's Deathsquad network such as Kill Tony with Tony Hinchcliffe, What Brian Redban Do, and appeared on The Joe Rogan Experience as well as The Naughty Show with Sam Tripoli.
 Stevens also had a presence in the alternative comedy podcast scene, appearing as a contestant on Doug Loves Movies and guest on Earwolf podcasts such as Who Charted? with Howard Kremer and Kulap Vilaysack.
 In addition, Stevens regularly appeared as a guest on Jay Mohr's sports radio show Jay Mohr Sports.

 Stevens performed in a wide range of comedy clubs across Los Angeles and was famous for his late-night spots at the Comedy Store.
 On February 27, 2013, Stevens taped a live comedy set at The Royale in Boston for the second season of Comedy Central's The Half Hour.
 While in Boston, he also recorded a series of interviews with the other 16 comedians appearing on The Half Hour called Push & Believe.
 It was released on Comedy Central's YouTube channel in December 2013.
 Through the summer of 2013, he traveled the country performing on the Oddball Comedy Tour headlined by Dave Chappelle.

-In 2018, Stevens served as a co-host on the Barstool Sports Sirius XM radio show, Dialed in with Dallas, hosted by former MLB Pitcher Dallas Braden.
+In 2018, Stevens served as a co-host on the Barstool Sports SiriusXM radio show, Dialed in with Dallas, hosted by former MLB Pitcher Dallas Braden.